 The North Sea is a shared body of water between the United Kingdom (UK), Norway, Netherlands, Belgium, Denmark, France, and Germany.
-It’s also home to 184 offshore oil rigs making it one of the largest offshore drilling areas in the world.
+It’s also home to 184 offshore oil rigs, making it one of the largest offshore drilling areas in the world.

-Since the late 1960s, the North Sea region witnessed a giant oil boom following the Netherlands’ and the United Kingdom’s discovery of oil on their coastlines and out at sea.
+Since the late 1960s, the North Sea region witnessed an oil boom following the Netherlands’ and the United Kingdom’s discovery of oil on their coastlines and out at sea.
 This oil boom peaked in 1999 at 2.9 million barrels per day in the UK Continental Shelf and in Norway in 2001 at 3.4 million barrels per day.

 Although these offshore drilling rigs, otherwise known as the upstream sector of oil and gas, cost more to construct and maintain than land drilling, they produce much more oil per day.
 These rigs also come at an environmental and economic cost.
 Offshore drilling not only pollutes the oceans and harms the marine ecosystem, but it also pollutes the air, intensifying the effects on climate change.
 There is a high risk of both accidental spills as well as the release of oil, chemicals and radioactive materials to the sea through the “routine operation of production platforms” according to the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR).

 In 2011, the North Sea saw one of its largest oil spills by Shell due to a leak in a flow line leading to its Gannet Alpha oil platform off of the coast of Scotland.
-An estimated 200 tons or 1,300 barrels had spilled into the surrounding water.
+An estimated 200 tons or 1,300 barrels spilled into the surrounding water.

 Another spill occurred during 2016 in what BP called a “technical issue,” admitting to a regulatory failure that that led to the discharge of 95 tons of oil within the North Sea.
 This oil was left in the water to disperse naturally.
 According to BP, no clean-up of the spill was ever enacted.
 BP was charged only £7000 in fines.